selimabd/ORNL/README.md

 ## ORNL neutronimaging

+### Set up

+To make sure you have all the packages necessary to run those algorithms, run the following command
+> python ./check_install.py

 ### Algorithm 1 Sliding Window approach

 Input file location is in line 26 its in .XLSX (excel format)